t46/ssa/outputs/dynamic_analysis_report.md

 Country: United States (B_COUNTRY = 840)
 Sample Weight: W_WEIGHT

-## Research 1: Digital Technology Adoption and Social Trust: Examining the Role of Science Attitudes in Modern American Society
+## Research 1: Digital Technology and Social Trust: Examining the Role of Science Attitudes as a Mediator in American Society

 ### Error:
 No module named 'semopy'